Application screen configuration

 * `form`- form tab.
 For this type, the data field must define [`formTabV1`](#formtabv1).

-* `layout` - a tab allowing multiple tabs to be grouped together.
+* `layout` - tab allowing multiple tabs to be grouped.
 For this type, the data field must define [`layoutTabV1`](#layouttabv1).

 * `process-details` - system tab containing case data

 * `process-overview` - system tab containing process details.
-BPMN diagram and any incidents.
+BPMN diagram and possible incidents.

-* `notes` - system tab with process notes
+* `notes` - system tab with notes for the process

 * `permission` - optional permission required to display the tab.